mainsail-crew/mainsail/docs/update-guide/moonraker.md

 path: ~/mainsail
 ```

-### Change Moonraker to systemd service (December 6th 2020)
+### Moonraker as a systemd service
-Moonraker is now installed as a systemd service.
+As of December 2020, Moonraker is added as a systemd service during installation.
 If `moonraker.conf` is not located in the home directory, the command will looks something like the following:
 ```bash
 ~/moonraker/scripts/install-moonraker.sh -f -c /home/pi/klipper_config/moonraker.conf
 ```
-This allows logging to stdout which can be viewed with the `journalctl -u moonraker command`.
+This allows logging to `stdout` which can be viewed with the command `journalctl -u moonraker' in your terminal.

-### Update Moonraker dependence
+### Update Moonraker's dependencies
-This is only nessasary, if you see missing modules in the moonraker log.
+This is only nessasary if you see missing modules in the Moonraker log.
+You can run the following command to update Moonraker's dependencies:
 ```bash
 ~/moonraker/scripts/install-moonraker.sh -r
 ```

-### Moonraker config changes
+### Moonraker configuration changes
-If you have issues after update your Moonraker instance, you can check config changes [here](https://github.com/Arksine/moonraker/blob/master/docs/user_changes.md).
+If you have issues after updating Moonraker, please review the list of changes requiring user intervention [here](https://github.com/Arksine/moonraker/blob/master/docs/user_changes.md).

 ---
 [< previous step](klipper.md){: .btn }  [next step >](mainsail.md){: .btn }